Logo

 Ross Brawn was appointed Officer of the Order of the British Empire in the 2010 New Year Honours for services to motorsport.

-Ross Brawn GP was bought out by Mercedes-Benz in November 2009.
+In November 2009, Ross Brawn GP was bought out by Daimler AG, the parent company of Mercedes-Benz.

 Ross Brawn spoke to both drivers over team radio asking them to hold position for fear of high degrading Pirelli tyres and a lack of fuel on board both cars.

-On 29 October, the BBC reported that Ross Brawn would leave Mercedes at the end of the 2013 season, following disagreement about his role in the team and on 28 November it was reported that he would leave the team at the end of the year.
+On 29 October 2013, the BBC reported that Ross Brawn would leave Mercedes at the end of the 2013 season, following disagreement about his role in the team.

 On 1 February 2014, Ross Brawn announced his retirement from Formula One, ending speculation of a possible position at the Woking-based McLaren team.